 These pieces demonstrate the versatility of my writing and the breadth of my creative process and output.

-~ Poem, “Long Distance Runner”
+~ Poem, “Overture”

 ~ Essay, Using a Compass Without a Map: The Journey of a Mother-Educator, published in Hybrid Pedagogy, 10 May 2016

-I am currently working on two monographs.
-In the first manuscript, entitled “Ain’t Nothin’ Wrong With The Way She Moves: The Experience and Influence of Women in the Grateful Dead,” I examine the varied roles and experiences women occupied in the production, management, legacy preservation, and documentation of the Grateful Dead.
-In the second study, as yet untitled, I explore women’s broader contributions within various cultural and political domains of the San Francisco Bay Area countercultural movements of the 1950s-1970s.
+In “Ain’t Nothin’ Wrong With The Way She Moves”: The Experience and Influence of Women in the Grateful Dead, I examine the varied roles women played in the production, management, representation, legacy preservation, and documentation of the Grateful Dead.
+A precis of the project follows:

 These pieces reflect my scholarly work and achievements.
-I include the Introduction to my dissertation, entitled Between the Country House and the Kitchenette: Literary Excavations of Space and Self in the Work of Henry James and Gwendolyn Brooks, an excerpt from Chapter Seven of my dissertation, entitled “In the Center of Stillness: the Creative Life of Maud Martha’s Interior,” and a book review of Adam Green’s Selling the Race: Culture, Community, and Black Chicago, 1940-1955, published in the Economic History Review.
+I include the Introduction to my dissertation, entitled Between the Country House and the Kitchenette: Literary Excavations of Space and Self in the Work of Henry James and Gwendolyn Brooks; an excerpt from Chapter Seven of my dissertation, entitled “In the Center of Stillness: the Creative Life of Maud Martha’s Interior;” and a book review of Adam Green’s Selling the Race: Culture, Community, and Black Chicago, 1940-1955, published in the Economic History Review.

 ~ Introduction, Between the Country House and the Kitchenette: Literary Excavations of Space and Self in the Work of Henry James and Gwendolyn Brooks

-~ “In the Center of Stillness: the Creative Life of Maud Martha’s Interior,” Dissertation Chapter Seven, excerpt
+~ “In the Center of Stillness: The Creative Life of Maud Martha’s Interior,” Dissertation Chapter Seven, excerpt

 ~ Review of Selling the Race: Culture, Community, and Black Chicago, 1940-1955, by Adam Green, Economic History Review, 60 (November 2007): 862-864.